DaleMargel/Web-Survey/Platform/Rendering.md

 ## Preact
 Preact is a lightweight and faster version of React.
 It has a light-weight virtual DOM, it uses the browser events and it removes those lesser-used features that take up space.
 Because of this, it imposes a 3kb overhead compared to React's 136kb.
 Preact also has a React-compatibility library that implements the missing React features if you need them.

-Preact makes no secret about using hyperscript; it even exports the `h()` function so you can use it directly.
-It gives you the option of using a built tool to support JSX if you want to use Preact like it was React.
+Preact makes no secret about using hyperscript under the hood to compose the page. it even exports the `h()` function so you can use it directly.
+It also gives you the option of using a built tool to support JSX if you want to use Preact like it was React.

-However if combined with [HTM](https://github.com/developit/htm), interesting things happen.
+If Preact is combined with [HTM](https://github.com/developit/htm), interesting things happen.
 Htm uses tagged template literals (TTL) in much the same way as JSX, but because TTL is part of javascript the code may run directly in the brower.
 No compile step is needed.
 This is why I like it so much.
 It is likely that something similar exists in React, but HTM was written by the same author as Preact, so you can be more comfortable that it will work.

 ## Polymer
 Web Components were a proposed standard to allow a developer to define their own HTML tags with custom behaviour and scoped styles.
 Polymer chose to define these components as web fragments containing embedded javascript.
 For this all to work it needed: